smallwat3r/shhh/README.md

 Once the container image has finished building and starting, Shhh will be available via http://localhost:5000/ (native Flask) or http://localhost (Gunicorn <> Nginx)

-You can also check the MySQL data records using Adminer via http://localhost:8080/
+You can also check:
+* the MySQL data records using Adminer via http://localhost:8080/
+* Celery monitoring using Flower via http://localhost:8888/

 </details>

 ## Is there an API?